syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/download-and-installation.md

 ## Manually Installing an Extension in Visual Studio Code
 The instructions below describe the process of installing the Syncfusion Blazor extensions manually in visual studio code.

 1. Install the extension by downloading it from the Visual Studio Marketplace and then installing it from a local file within VS Code.
-To do this: Download the **"SyncfusionInc.Blazor-VSCode-Extensions.vsix"** file from the Marketplace(https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Blazor-VSCode-Extensions).
+To do this: Download the **"SyncfusionInc.Blazor-VSCode-Extensions.vsix"** file from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Blazor-VSCode-Extensions).

 2. In VS Code, go to the Extensions view by clicking on the Extensions icon in the Activity Bar.